Defining Agile at Your Firm (or in your Department)

 - We want emergent leadership

-- Delivered BV faster is more important than efficiency of each team member.
+- Delivered BV faster is more important than the efficiency of each team member.
 We must have some slack to get speed

 This is an example list.